rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 On partially ranking outranking digraphs
 ----------------------------------------

-In this section, instead of computing linear rankings or orders, we illustrate two ranking strategies for directly computing partial rankings --partially determined transitive asymetrical relations-- from a given outranking digraph, a result we call **partial rankings**.
+In this section, instead of computing linear rankings or orders, we illustrate two ranking strategies for directly computing *partial rankings* --partially determined transitive asymetrical relations-- from a given outranking digraph.

 Computing a ranking consensus from several linear rankings
 ``````````````````````````````````````````````````````````